muratk5n/thirdwave/en/README.md

 ---

-If heat works so well for water splitting, one idea is lowering water + catalyst down near Earth's crust, and pipeline the generated H2 to the surface..
-It's pretty tough to drill all the way towards that layer sure, but one $1 billion project attempted it.

----

 CNBC: "[We] spoke to several pilots flying for major airlines, all of whom described fatigue due to long hours and what they said was opportunism and a desire to cut costs as part of a toxic 'race to the